pschou/jURL/README.md

-# jqURL - URL downloader and JSON parser
+# jqURL - URL and JSON parser tool

 Imagine how many times the command-line shell, such as BaSH, calls `cURL` and then pipes that output to `jq`.
 What's even worse is that the same rest